ppy/osu-wiki/wiki/Tournaments/UKCC/UKCC7/en.md

 ### Rolling

 - When both players are in the lobby and ready, the referee will ask the players to !roll.
-The order of picks of bans is decided using the [UKCC Roll System](https://i.imgur.com/S0VIvni.png).
+The order of picks of bans is decided using the [UKCC 4 roll system](img/ukcc_roll_system.png).

 ### Banning